A Guide to Eloping in VA:

 The Blue Ridge Parkway is a 469 mile stretch of scenic highway that connects Skyline Drive and Shenandoah National Park to the Great Smoky Mountain National Park down in Cherokee, NC.
 Although there are many amazing hikes, both short and long, that would be great for a more adventurous elopement, quite a few spots along the Blue Ridge Parkway don’t require much walking so it’s a good option for elopements with guests.
 Some locations along the parkway can even accommodate up to 25 people.

-* No Blue Ridge Parkway elopement permits are issued for the month of october, federal holidays, or federal holiday weekends and no real flowers (dried or live) are allowed.
+* No Blue Ridge Parkway elopement permits are issued for the month of october, federal holidays, or federal holiday weekends (this was removed from the website in July 2023 so those dates are now just subject to approval) and no real flowers (dried or live) are allowed.

 One of the Many Beaches in Virginia Beach